 By 2008, the voting for the Michigan Rock and Roll Legends Internet Hall of Fame and Legendary Michigan Songs was done completely online.
 The vote is open to anyone who is interested in Michigan Rock and Roll music.
 In 2012 an automated voting system was installed to tabulate the votes.
 The top 3 vote-getters among the eligible Michigan artists and the top 5 songs on the internet ballots will gain induction each year.

 Honorary inductions to the MRRL Internet Hall of Fame were started in 2008.
 The purpose of this type of induction was to give credit to the people behind-the-scenes who were significant in the history of Michigan Rock and Roll.
 These would include artists, photographers, label owners, music promoters, session musicians, publicity directors, songwriters, disc jockeys, and record producers who would generally not be household names to most Michigan music fans.

 In celebration of its 10th anniversary, Historical Inductions were introduced by the MRRL Hall of Fame in 2014.
 This designation honors up to three Michigan artists each year who have released significant vinyl recordings, but have been overlooked by both the voting public and the Rock and Roll Hall of Fame in Cleveland.
 In order to qualify for Historical Induction to the MRRL Hall of Fame, an artist would have had to issue a vinyl recording during Rock and Roll's first two decades, roughly 1950 through 1969.
-Historical Inductions in the Legendary Michigan Song category began in 2017, and five recordings are selected each year.
+Historical Inductions in the Legendary Michigan Song category began in 2017, and ten recordings have been honored thus far.
 As with Historical Hall of Fame inductions, the vinyl recordings selected as Historical Legendary Songs have to have been issued during the 1950 through 1969 time period.